Monday, January 9, 2012

 UN ECOSOC Status

-In January 2012 we traveled to UN headquarters in New York City to attempt to gain consultative status with the Economic and Social Council of the UN (ECOSOC).
+In January 2012 we traveled to UN headquarters in New York City to attempt to gain consultative status with the Economic and Social Concil of the UN (ECOSOC).

-Greg Hodgin, Rachel Lewis, and Andrew Parks at UN Headquarters
+Greg Hodgin, Director of Outreach Rachel Lewis, and Andrew Parks at UN NYC

-The committee, composed of many nations, deliberates on PS' acceptance to ECOSOC
+The Council, comprised of many nations, votes on our acceptance

-Greg Hodgin, Andrew Parks, and Rachel Lewis in front of the "Twisted Gun", a symbol of Peacekeeping
+Greg Hodgin, Andrew Parks, and Rachel Lewis at the "twisted gun", a peacekeeping symbol